Undergraduate research is a top priority for the FAMU-FSU College of Engineering.

 The Department of Chemical and Biomedical Engineering offers an Undergraduate Research Program (URP) to encourage talented juniors and seniors to undertake independent and original research as part of their undergraduate experience.
 More info

 CIVIL & ENVIRONMENTAL ENGINEERING

 Through the many faculty projects and labs on our campus and at Florida A&M and Florida State universities, the CEE department offers several ways to work on research.
-Contact the department chair for more information.
+Browse current research opportunities for more information.

 ELECTRICAL AND COMPUTER ENGINEERING

 The Department of Electrical and Computer Engineering offers several areas for undergraduate research, including via The ASTERIX Consortium, a five-year DoE/MSIPP funded Consortium that supports (1) capacity building (research) and (2) workforce development (training) in National Security Enterprise (NSE) interests.
 ECE also offers a robust undergraduate research program in superconducting materials and power applications at CAPS.